 Which Old World region produces red wines most similar to California reds?

 Tuscany, Italy produces reds that are most similar to California reds.
 Tuscany’s climate is the most similar to that of California, with both having long growing seasons.
 Tuscany and California both have similar topography as the grapes are typically grown between 500–1600 feet altitude.
 This drastic altitude change brings with it diurnal temperature variation which is the variation between high and low temperature that occurs on the same day that in turn helps the grapes maintain a healthy balance of sugar and acidity.
 This variation that allows the grapes to be in hot weather during the day and cool weather at night helps lengthen their growing cycle.

 A family Affair

-That demand continues even stronger today as the number of small wineries in California has exploded.
+That demand continues ever stronger today as the number of small wineries in California has exploded.
 Every small winery has an intriguing story to tell.
 What are the backgrounds of the owners?
 How did they get into the wine business?
 What is their vision?
 These questions and more are answered in the club’s various newsletter publications put together by the professional marketing team at GMWC.

-Each and every wine featured in the wine club is poured at their Corks and Crowns tasting room.
+Each and every wine featured in the wine club is poured at their Corks n' Crowns tasting room.
 Club members enjoy the benefits such as free flight tastings for themselves and up to four guests in attendance as well as reduced prices for special events.
 The Chesterfields personally invite all members of Gold Medal Wine Club for a free tasting should you find yourself in beautiful Santa Barbara!